 In today’s world, everything is developing rapidly.
-There is always a scope of improvement in each and everything.
+There is always scope for improvement in each and everything.
 So is the case with our programming language.
-Today with our modern technologies, we are expecting things to be done with ease and with rapid speed.
-For doing multiple things at the same time or for doing several things simultaneously the concept of concurrency arose.
-So what actually concurrency is, what is its use, why is this really needed and many more.
-We will try to touch such questions and answer them in this article one by one.
-So let us bring our discussion to a very basic common section which is the definition of concurrency.
-In this topic, we are going to learn about What is Concurrency in Java.
+Today, with our modern technologies, we expect things to be done easily and rapidly.
+For doing several things simultaneously, the concept of concurrency arose.
+So what is concurrency, its use, why is this needed, and many more?
+We will try to touch on such questions and answer them in this article individually.
+So let us bring our discussion to a very basic common section: the definition of concurrency.
+In this topic, we are going to learn about what concurrency is in Java.

 So what concurrency actually is?
-Well, to answer that let us take a common scenario.
-Suppose while reading this article, you’re trying to do multiple things simultaneously may be you are trying to make a note also, maybe you are trying to understand it or thinking some stuff.
+Well, to answer that, let us take a common scenario.
+Suppose while reading this article, you’re trying to do multiple things simultaneously; maybe you are trying to make a note, or maybe you are trying to understand it or thinking some stuff.
 So in simple words, you are trying to do multiple things in parallel.
-This is what a concurrency means.
-Concurrency is simply executing multiple tasks in parallel to each other.
+This is what concurrency means.
+Concurrency is simply executing multiple tasks parallel to each other.
 We will discuss concurrency in this article in the scope of Java as a programming language.

-Actually, in Java or in general in any programming language, it is the thread which is responsible for carrying concurrency.
-The basic role of these threads is to facilitate parallel execution of tasks.
 Meanwhile, let us have a basic definition of thread.
+Actually, in Java or general, in any programming language, it is the thread responsible for carrying concurrency.
+The basic role of these threads is to facilitate the parallel execution of tasks.

 A thread is a lightweight process with its own call stack.
-However, a thread has a privilege to access shared data from other threads executing under the same process.
-Within a Java application, we can use many threads to achieve parallel processing or concurrency.
+However, a thread can access shared data from other threads executing under the same process.
+We can use many threads within a Java application to achieve parallel processing or concurrency.

 Concurrency in Java definition?

-So, in Java or any other programming language like C#, etc., all OOP’s language has a concept of threading.
-In Java, we have different processes which run by making different threads to achieve concurrency
+So, all OOP language has a threading concept in Java or any other programming language like C#.
+In Java, we have different processes which run by making different threads to achieve concurrency.

-The first class, which one need’s to make a java application concurrent, is java.lang.Thread class. java.lang.Thread class is responsible for all concurrency concepts in Java programming language.
-After this we have java.lang.Runnable interface to abstract the thread behavior out of the thread class.
+The first class, which one needs to make a Java application concurrent, is java.lang.Thread class.
+Java.lang.Thread class is responsible for all concurrency concepts in the Java programming language.
+After this, we have java.lang.Runnable interface to abstract the thread behavior out of the thread class.

-Other class which we will need to build an advanced application will be used from the java.util.concurrent package added in Java 1.5.
+Other classes in which we will need to build an advanced application will be used from the java.util.concurrent package added in Java 1.5.

 Is Java Concurrency really that simple?

 As it seems that implementing concurrency in Java is quite simple.
-However, it is really no so.
+However, it is really not so.
 Let us see to it.

-Our above discussion generally gives an impression that concurrency is indeed a simple, good concept and quite easy to implement.
-Well if we monitor in a more better way and try to understand it we find that it requires a good amount of understanding of basic concepts as well as a thorough understanding of what we need to achieve.
+Our above discussion generally gives the impression that concurrency is a simple, good concept and quite easy to implement.
+Well, suppose we monitor it better and try to understand it.
+In that case, it requires a good understanding of basic concepts and a thorough understanding of what we must achieve.

-If we compare concurrent applications and a single threaded application, we generally find that a concurrent application is complex in terms of designing and understanding.
+Let’s compare concurrent applications and single-threaded applications.
+We generally find that a concurrent application is complex regarding design and understanding.
 Code executed by multiple threads requires special attention and resources for accessing shared data.
 Errors popping due to incorrect thread synchronization are hard to debug and fix.
-Also, in most of the scenarios these bugs do not get identified in the initial phase, in fact, it is detected in prod mode which is even harder to reproduce.
+Also, in most scenarios, these bugs are not identified in the initial phase; it is detected in prod mode, which is even harder to reproduce.

-So basically there are two types of problems which assign due to concurrency.
+So basically, there are two types of problems assigned due to concurrency.
 These problems can be broadly classified into two categories